-Set in the southern part of Primrose Hill – on a private street in between the Village, Regent’s Park and Camden Town – this beautiful, Grade-II listed grand terraced-house was calling out for something special.
+Set in the southern part of Primrose Hill – on a private street in between the Village, Regent’s Park and Camden Town – this beautiful, Grade-II listed grand terraced-house was calling out for something special - a transformation into a modern home (opens in new tab).
 Having been the family home for more than 20 years, the time had come for a major re-think and re-arrangement, to suit the changing needs of the family.

 Robert Rhodes Architecture + Interiors (opens in new tab) were brought on board to better connect the home's living spaces to the garden.The pokey former conservatory was replaced by a voluminous, double-height space, with colossal, two-storey pivot doors, connecting both entrance and lower levels to the garden behind.
 A similar small conservatory on the first floor was replaced with a modern, cubic, structural glass box, combining the space with the stair landing, and forming an observation platform above the gardens below.

 See Also:Explore A Chic, Grade II-listed Victorian Home in Hampstead's Belsize Village (opens in new tab)

 The hallway is an un-fussy space, featuring a mostly white colour palette, and nothing but a pair artichoke pendant lights.
 The hallway serves only to lead you in towards the main feature at the back of the home.

 The original staircase leading up was preserved, featuring a wooden banister, but the stairs leading down to basement level are modern and separated by a steel-framed glass partition.

 See Also:Crittall-Style Doors, Windows And Partition Screens (opens in new tab)